 These are rules that are not up for discussion or debate.
-Should you violate them willingly, you will be warned or banned.
+Should you violate them willingly, you will be banned.

 1. No political discussion.
-There are many, many places to discuss politics on the internet - if that is what you want to do, please go find one.
+There are many, many places to discuss politics on the internet - if that is what you want to do, please go find one of them.
 Passing references are OK, but axe-grinding and intentional bringing up of politics for the sake of it is not.

 2. No religious discussion.
 Same explanation as #1.